Exmouth Littleham

 ASB driving.

-The boundary of this is sector wide so encompasses Exmouth seafront as much as issues on the Ottery patch such as the much raised ‘tunnel’.
-This whole patch approach reflects that the A3052 is our one designated ‘high harm route’.
-Our aim is not to stop people driving modified cars, quite the opposite, we must encourage people to come to our towns, however they must do it in a safe and considerate way.
+Our aim is not to stop people driving modified cars or indeed any car, quite the opposite, we must encourage people to come to our towns and spaces, however they must do it in a safe and considerate way.

 Issued 20 October 2025

-The summer was one of outstanding weather and saw a high influx of tourism to the sector including Exmouth beach and town.
+The summer of 2025 was one of outstanding weather and saw a high influx of tourism to the sector including Exmouth beach and town.
 With the exception of a couple of isolated incidents of youth disorder, we saw no trend of youth related ASB on the beaches and in town.
 It should be noted that what did occur did not involve young people from Exmouth but reflects the fact that the town and beach are at the end of a train line.
 Teignmouth sees similar issues with persons accessing areas easily via train for parties.
 Extra policing was put in place around exam and term break ups.
 ASB, whilst perceived to be youth based, is often caused by adults.
 We have tackled some rouge beggars who, it should be noted, are not legitimate, as well as other harassing street vendors.
 We feel that the spring and summer have on the whole, passed very well with little incident.

 This does not include anti-social use of vehicles which is listed separately.

-Actioned 20 January 2026
+Actioned 20 March 2027

 What members in Exmouth Littleham are saying are the issues in the area: